Jnngroup/Privo/README.md

 # Privo IT, LLC Compliance Program

-This repository consolidates all documents related to the {{.Name}} Compliance Program.
+This repository consolidates all documents related to the Privo IT Compliance Program.

 # Structure